seamusdemora/PiFormulae/Bluetooth-UsingBackportsForPipewire.md

 I tried to *think through the considerations*:

 * the Zero 2W is a *lightweight* system, but `pipewire` is a rather *heavyweight* application
-* the Zero 2W has **only** 2.4 GHz WiFi (the 3A+ also has 5 GHz) - meaning that there's greater risk of interference with BT in the Zero 2W
+* the Zero 2W has **only** 2.4 GHz WiFi, whereas the 3A+ also has 5 GHz - meaning that there's greater risk of interference with BT in the Zero 2W
 * the hardware upgrade angle wasn't compelling for the Zero 2W due to no USB-A ports (and my personal distaste for USB adapters)

 My assessment was that the *improvement options* are limited for the Zero 2W **!**

-And I made another observation: For reasons that are unclear to me, the RPi 3A+ *seems to default* to use of the 5GHz WiFi band.
+And I made another observation: For reasons that are unclear to me, the **RPi 3A+ *seems to default* to use of the 5GHz WiFi band**.
 I've checked this repeatedly, and never found it to use the 2.4 GHz band:

    ```bash
    $ iw dev wlan0 link